Police Officer Dies By Suicide At Hackensack University Medical Center

-A decorated and admired police officer from Maywood died by suicide overnight at Hackensack University Medical Center, multiple sources confirmed.
+A decorated and admired municipal police officer died by suicide overnight at Hackensack University Medical Center, multiple sources confirmed.

-The officer, who was in his late 30s, was in crisis when a supervisor he'd confided in accompanied him to the emergency room around 2:30 a.m.
+The officer, who was in his late 30s, was in crisis when a supervisor in the Maywood Police Department whom he'd confided in accompanied him to the emergency room around 2:30 a.m.
 Thursday, March 30, they said.

 The officer had gone to get changed in a bathroom when a gunshot was heard, a source with knowledge of the incident said.